-Support from other people is vital to your recovery from PTSD.
-Social interaction with someone who cares about you is the most effective way to calm your nervous system back into balance.
+Once the fight or flight reflex has been triggered, face-to-face connection with people who make you feel safe and valued is the quickest, most effective way of bringing your nervous system back into balance.
 You don’t have to talk about the trauma if you don’t want to but the caring support and companionship of others is vital to your recovery.
 Look for people you can talk to for an uninterrupted period of time, someone who will listen to you without judging, criticizing, or continually being distracted.
 That person may be your significant other, a family member, a friend, or professional therapist.

 If connecting with others is difficult

 No matter how close you are to the person or how helpful they try to be, the symptoms of PTSD that leave your nervous system feeling “stuck” can also make it difficult to connect to others.
 If you still don’t feel any better after talking, there are ways to help the process along.